>

 Scope and Content Note

-Presently, the collection consists of 27 boxes of varied materials and includes correspondence, newspaper clippings, scrapbooks, photographs, audio and video tape recordings, long-playing albums, and periodical articles and books which provide information on Graham W. Jackson, Sr. These materials provide a well-rounded history of the life of Jackson.
-Several boxes of the collection contain music and books which belonged to Graham W. Jackson Sr.
+Presently the collection consists of 27 boxes of varied materials and includes correspondence, newspaper clippings, scrapbooks, photographs, audio and video tape recordings, long-playing albums, and periodical articles and books that provide information on Graham W. Jackson, Sr. These materials provide a well-rounded history of the life of Jackson.
+Several boxes of the collection contain music and books that belonged to Graham W. Jackson Sr.

 Dates